 Lead a field trip

 From manufacturing to marketing, field trips can be a fun way to teach about your trade, catch the attention of students who are starting to think about internships and show the community you support local education.
+Pass out a cool giveaway like a pen with stylus and flashlight or Piggy Bank to help teachers, volunteers and students remember the experience.

 Sponsor a team